Syrians in Lebanon: Statistics

-According to the UNHCR, there were over 1 million Syrian refugees who had been registered in Lebanon in 2016.
-Nevertheless, this figure is likely largely underestimated since the UNHCR has stopped registering new Syrian refugees since May 2015 and it doesn't include individuals awaiting registration.
+According to the UNHCR, there were over one million Syrian refugees who had been registered in Lebanon in 2016.
+Nevertheless, this figure is likely largely underestimated since the UNHCR has stopped registering new Syrian refugees since May 2015, and it doesn't include individuals awaiting registration.
 Hence, precise figures of the number of Syrian people in Lebanon don't exist currently.
-Recent estimates were as high as 1,500,000 people.
+2016 estimates were as high as 1,500,000 people.

-As of 30 November 2018, the official distribution of registered refugees is as follows:
+As of 30 June 2024, the official distribution of registered refugees is as follows:

-Of the registered refugees, 55.6% are between the ages of 0-17.
+Of the registered refugees, 53.1% are under the age of 18.

 Along with Syrians, the influx of refugees due to the conflict includes 35,000 Lebanese returnees and 31,502 Palestinian refugees from Syria.

-Given the estimated population of Lebanon at 5.9 million, the 1.5 million Syrian refugees make Lebanon the country with the highest number of refugees per capita – with 1 refugee for every 4 nationals.
+Given the estimated population of Lebanon at 5.9 million, the 1.5 million Syrian refugees make Lebanon the country with the highest number of refugees per capita – with one refugee for every four nationals.
 Syrian refugee statistics documented by the UNHCR were ordered to cease in 2015 by the Lebanese government, the reason behind this is uncertain.

 Most Syrian refugees rent apartments, partly due to the absence of formal refugee camps.
 More than 80% of them rent accommodation in 1700 locations countrywide at an average price of $200 a month.
-The rest of them – who's percentage keeps increasing due to the deepening vulnerability – had to settle in unfinished buildings, garages, abandoned sheds, work sites and tents in informal settlements.
+The rest of them – whose percentage keeps increasing due to the deepening vulnerability – had to settle in unfinished buildings, garages, abandoned sheds, work sites and tents in informal settlements.